konveyor/tackle2-hub/hack/tool/README.md

 Install system requirements with  ```dnf install python3 python3-pip git``` for RHEL-like Linux or corresponding for your operating system.

 Then install required Python libraries PyYAML and pycryptodome with PIP tool ```python3 -m pip install pyyaml pycryptodome```.
+Note: Install ```pycryptodome``` only if there is no library providing PyCrypto features already present on your system.

 ## Usage